AliAbbasi/EESTEC-Challenge-of-Face-Detection/README.md

-Old-fashion face detection algorith, old-fashion, because the features are extracted by specific definition.
+Old-fashion face detection algorithm, old-fashion, because the features are extracted by specific definition.
 This code as solution for ML competition of EESTEC challenge in Ankara 2017 Apr

 Pre-requestes:

      Codes are in python 2.7
      the used libraries:
      PIL
      tensorflow
      OpenCV

 how to run:
 1- run feature-extraction.py in same folder as train data, to extract features